real-itu/REAL_website/content/authors/Weiyi Zuo/_index.md

 - Weiyi Zuo

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: PhD Student (visiting)
+role: Visiting PhD Student
 user_groups: ["Visiting PhD Students"]

 # Organizations/Affiliations to show in About widget